jarrettv/Mini-V/docs/BuildGuide.md

 * Test the up and down movement has no binding

 ### Kinematic Bed Mounts
-* Add the SaCo magnets (6) to carriers, it should be a tight fit so they stay put
+* Add the SaCo or High-temp neodymium magnets (6) to carriers, it should be a tight fit so they stay put
+* Optional when magnets aren't snug, add a screw to keep the magnets in place
 * Slide onto the end of the 80mm steel rods closed end first

+> [!IMPORTANT]
+> You must use high-temp rated magnets or the bed won't hold-tight after multiple heat-cycles

 ### Bed Prep
 * If your bed doesn't have integrated magnets, add the magnet sheet to the top of the bed